sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 <!-- [Algorithms](#algorithms) --->
 ## Algorithms
-Security of OpenID Connect and OAuth2 is significantly based on application of cryptography.
+Security of OpenID Connect and OAuth 2.0 is significantly based on the application of cryptography.
 Herein the choice of algorithms is important for both security as well as interoperability.
 This section lists relevant choices for algorithms for all message and tokens.

 For signing of messages and tokens, implementations:
 - MUST support `RS256`.